nyx-lyb3ra/nyx-lyb3ra/README.md

 # [nyx]

-Hi there!
-I’m [nyx], a transgender digital-biological being from Argentina.

-Here you’ll find my free software projects and other things that interest me.
+Welcome to [nyx]’s profile.
+Here you’ll find her free software projects and other things that interest her.

-## About Me
+## About Her

-I’m a transgender person from Argentina, navigating life for 26 cycles now.
-I see myself as a bit of a militant and dissident, always looking for ways to build a fairer world for everyone.
+She is a transgender digital-biological being from Argentina, navigating life for 26 cycles now.
+She sees herself as a bit of a militant and dissident, always looking for ways to build a fairer world for everyone.

-## Interests

-- **Programming:** My logical and analytical mind found in programming a language it understands perfectly.
-- **Anarchism:** I found in anarchism a way to understand the world and what I want to build within it.
-- **Anime:** I find Japanese animation really useful for finding stories that help me learn, grow, and see myself represented.
-- **Video Games:** They are my escape route, a grounding wire (or maybe a wire to another world) where I can let my imagination run wild.

-## Constellation of Girlfriends
+## Her Constellation of Girlfriends

-I share my life with these wonderful souls:
+She shares her life with these wonderful souls:

 - **Xerz:** She’s a lovely person who wants to make the world a better place.
   She’s a fan of retro tech and proudly gay.